GROWN+UP: A Graph Representation Of a Webpage Network Utilizing Pre-training: Experiments

+We first note that the maximum F1 score attainable even with a "perfect" boilerplate filter is less than 100\%.
+This is explained by sections of text in the ground truth that do not have an exact correspondence within the raw HTML, and therefore cannot be completely accounted for by just removing boilerplate elements within the DOM.

-The pre-trained $S = 5, T = 5, K = 256$ model fares only slightly worse in comparison to the $S = 10, K = 256$ variant in this element-level benchmark.
-This is within expectations since the Transformer blocks do not take graph edges into account during feature aggregation.
-Consequently, the neighborhood context around each graph node, likely crucial for node classification in our DOM graph model, is mostly ignored.
+From the benchmarks, our pre-trained $S = 5, T = 5, K = 256$ model posts noticeably better results over the previous state-of-the-art for both datasets, faring only slightly worse compared to our $S = 10, K = 256$ variant.
+This ablative comparison is within expectations since the Transformer blocks do not take graph edges into account during feature aggregation.
+Consequently, the neighborhood context around each graph node, likely crucial for node classification and for this particular benchmark, is mostly ignored.

 Interestingly, there is evidence that our models pre-trained on both masking and same-website objectives perform better than the same model pre-trained only on the masking objective, given a global p-value of 0.005.
 This is a somewhat pleasant surprise since the same-website objective is hypothesized to improve downstream graph-level classification tasks rather than at the node-level.
 A simplistic explanation would be that low-level features learnt from the graph-level pre-training can be generally useful across tasks, but a more detailed study exploring transfer learning in this context is a subject for future work.